Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xinfer.rst

 Letterbox
 --------------------

-The letterbox scaling technique is used to maintain the aspect ratio of an image while resizing it to a specific resolution.
-This method involves determining the target aspect ratio and scaling the image down to fit within that ratio while preserving its original aspect ratio.
-The resulting image will have bars (either on the top and bottom or left and right) to fill in the remaining space, allowing the entire image to be visible without cutting off important parts.
+Letterbox scaling is a method of preserving the aspect ratio of an image when resizing it to fit a specific resolution.
+The algorithm works by first determining the target aspect ratio, and then scaling the image down so that it fits within that aspect ratio while maintaining its original aspect ratio.
+The resulting image will have "letterbox" bars on the top and bottom (or left and right) of the image to fill the remaining space.
+This is done to ensure that the entire image is visible, and no important parts of the image are cut off.

-For instance, consider an input image of 1920x1080 which needs to be resized to a resolution of 416x234 while preserving the aspect ratio.
-After resizing, the letterbox method is applied by adding black bars horizontally to the image, resulting in a final resolution of 416x416 pixels.
+Example: Below input image of 1920x1080 is first being scaled down to a resolution of 416x234 using a technique that preserves the aspect ratio of the original image.
+After that, a letterbox method is applied to the scaled image by adding black bars horizontally to the image, which will result in the final resolution of 416x416 pixels.

 .. figure:: ../../images/infer_letter_box.png
    :align: center